tomsWebConsulting/twcsl/v7.1/Footer Sections Move to Page/README.md

   install the code be sure to continue on with the rest of the steps.

-* Add code from file **[footer sections move to page.html][2]** to Settings > Advanced > Code Injection > FOOTER.
+* Add code from file **[footer sections move to page.html][2]** to Settings > Developer Tools > Code Injection > FOOTER.
 Read the code for any instructions within.

 * Set up Footer sections that you want to move to the Page as desired.
 To each